devskale/offpunk/README.md

 Nice to have (packagers should may make those optional):
 * [Xsel](http://www.vergenet.net/~conrad/software/xsel/) allows to `go` to the URL copied in the clipboard without having to paste it (both X and traditional clipboards are supported).
 Also needed to use the `copy` command. (apt-get install xsel)
+* [Wl-clipboard](https://github.com/bugaevc/wl-clipboard) allows the same feature than xsel but under Wayland
 * [Python-setproctitle](https://github.com/dvarrazzo/py-setproctitle) will change the process name from "python" to "offpunk".
 Useful to kill it without killing every python service.

 ## Features